leplatrem/blog.mathieu-leplatre.info/blog.mathieu-leplatre.info/Dev/django_donottrack.rst

 The `Do-Not-Track <http://www.mozilla.org/en-US/dnt/>`_ initiative consists in avoiding user tracking, using an HTTP header, sent by the browser.
-It is a voluntary process, and we should honour when we can ! [#]_.
+It is a voluntary process, and we should honour it when we can ! [#]_.

 Here is a quick way of respecting privacy in your Django websites.